khz123/DATA550FinalProject/README.md

 # -----------------------------------------------------

+## Generate report using Make

-## Sync package repository
+### Sync package repository

+Before generating the report, remember to sync the package repository.
-To synchronize the package repository and install all required dependencies:
+To sync the package repository and install all required dependencies, in the terminal run:

 ```bash
 make install